kara-abdelaziz/Simple-VGA-card/README.md

 4. SimpleVGACard.png : A schematic of the ground up version of the video card.
 5. SimpleVGACard-TTL.png : A schematic of the TTL 74xx version of the video card.
 6. README : This text file.
+7. side project.pdf : Contains the initial project statement given like an assignment for Computer Science students.
+8. side project.tex : The Latex file implied in the generation of _side project.pdf_ file.

 # Bill of Materials (BoM)